PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Creelman Interview

-People found out quickly that Diaz was still his old nasty self when they tried to vote for a new governor of Morelos in February 1909.
+People quickly found out that Diaz was still his old nasty self, when they tried to vote for a new governor of Morelos in February 1909.

 Porfirio Diaz sent his candidate into the race.
 His name was Pablo Escandón y Barrón.
 Of course Diaz' nominee was a rich hacienda owner.
 The opposition candidate was Patricio Leyva, an engineer, and the son of General Francisco Leyva.